A Word about Justice

 By Judie Brown

 Today, more than ever, far too many of us are often pressed to leave God out of the picture when acting in defense of life and truth in a public way.
 This situation prompts me to consider the virtue of justice and what it has to do with the current challenges confronted by Christians.

-According to Catholic teaching, justice is the virtue that enables us to assume our responsibilities and to give others their due.
-The Catechism of the Catholic Church states: “The just man, often mentioned in the Sacred Scriptures, is distinguished by habitual right thinking and the uprightness of his conduct toward his neighbor.
+“The just man, often mentioned in the Sacred Scriptures, is distinguished by habitual right thinking and the uprightness of his conduct toward his neighbor.
 ‘You shall not be partial to the poor or defer to the great, but in righteousness shall you judge your neighbor.’”